nicolemne/gameratings-api/README.md

 - draw.io - Tool for drawing up the Entity Relationship Diagram (ERD)

 ## Libraries and Dependencies
-For full list of requirements, please see [requirements.txt](requirements.txt).
+For a full list of requirements, please see [requirements.txt](requirements.txt).

 - dj-rest-auth - Provides authentication and registration for Django REST Framework
 - django-allauth - Integrated set of Django applications addressing authentication, registration, account management, and more
 - django-cloudinary-storage - Cloudinary storage backend for Django
-- django-filter - A reusable Django application for allowing users to filter querysets
+- django-filter - A reusable Django application for allowing users to filter query sets
 - gunicorn - Python WSGI HTTP Server
 - Pillow - Python Imaging Library for opening, manipulating, and saving many different image file formats
 - psycopg2 - PostgreSQL database adapter for Python